 moment to rescue them.
 Other times, we get an on-screen death, or even a Fate Worse Than Death

-When the audience doesn't even know if the characters are in danger, see also Chuck Cunningham Syndrome
+When the audience doesn't even know if the characters are in danger, see Chuck Cunningham Syndrome

 - The last time Doug Murphy is seen in Scrubs is being locked in a morgue drawer.
 After this, he disappears and no mention is made of it.

-- Stargate Atlantis; Lt Ford, who went rogue during season two, was last seen on an exploding Wraith ship.
-It was never explicitely said he was dead, and he never appeared in the series again.
+- Stargate Atlantis; Lt Ford, who went rogue during season two and was last seen on an exploding Wraith ship.
+He was never explicitly confirmed to be dead, and Shepherd even lampshades that such scenarios are survivable (with many characters on the show having survived similar incidents multiple times), but he never appeared in the series again.

 - Artie Ziff's ultimate fate in The Simpsons is a classic Bolivian Army Ending.
 "Somehow, I don't think we've seen the last of Artie Ziff!"....squirt, squirt..."Kids, take a last look at your Uncle Artie..."

 - Played for laughs and lampshaded in the Coyote and Roadrunner cartoon Gee Whiz-zzzzzz; as Wile E. Coyote falls for the last time, he holds up a sign asking that the cartoon end before he hits.
 As the screen begins to Iris Out, he holds up a second sign saying "Thank you."